 Stretching out in front of our chalets, cabins and lodges, the lake dominates life at Lochend.
-Here are some of the ways you can enjoy the lake while you are here:
+Here are some of the ways you can enjoy water activities on the lake while you are here:

 Getting out on the lake on holiday at Lochend

 The lake shelves incredibly gently away from the shore, so it’s brilliant for paddling.
 Youngsters at Lochend spend hours splashing about with fishing nets in the shallows in front of the waterfront cabins and lodges.
 There is a lovely sandy patch just in front of the chalets, but even so, water shoes can offer handy protection against stones.

 Wonderfully clean, the lake is a wild-swimmer’s holiday dream.
 For most, the 150m or so out to the crannog (the remains of a circular house built on raised stone bases as a refuge from invaders) is far enough, but for really keen swimmers, Inchmahome – a magical five-acre island carpeted in bluebells towards the end of May and site of haunting 13th century priory ruins – is almost exactly one mile away.

 We have a rowing boat which can be hired by the hour (April to October; £10/hour), and guests can pootle about the various islands and beaches dotted around the lake.
 There is also a heronry you can row to just across the bay, and in summer ospreys will sometimes dive right near the boat for trout.
 It's the perfect water activity while on holiday at Lochend.